GameKing

-GameKing is a brand of handheld game consoles, designed and developed by Timetop in 2003, for the Hong Kong consumer market.
+GameKing is a brand of handheld game consoles, designed and developed by Timetop and manufactured by Guangzhou Panyu Gaoming Electronics Co., Ltd., (also known as GZ Daidaixing Electronics Tech Co., Ltd.) in 2003, for the Hong Kong consumer market.
 The brand has three consoles, the GameKing I, the GameKing II and the GameKing III.
 A fourth console, the Handy Game, was produced by Timetop and shares some branding, but otherwise has little to do with the GameKing franchise.

 GameKing I (GM-218)

-The original GameKing console is a 8-bit handheld game console.
-It is based around a 65C02 CPU running at 6.0 MHz.
+The original GameKing console is an 8-bit handheld game console released in September 2004.
+It is based on a 65C02 CPU running at 6.0 MHz.

-It is fashioned to look like Nintendo's Game Boy Advance and comes in a wide array of vivid pastel colours, either opaque or transparent, and uses 2 AAA size batteries.
-The original GameKing lacks a backlit screen, a feature which has been added in its "successor", the GameKing II.
+It is fashioned to look like Nintendo's Game Boy Advance and comes in a wide array of vivid pastel colors, either opaque or transparent, and uses two AAA size batteries.

-The consoles have above-average sound circuitry capable of multi-channel music and digital sound playback, but a comparably low quality greyscale LCD screen, only supporting four shades of grey and having a very low (48 by 32 pixels) resolution, combined with a slow refresh rate, poor readability and adjustments, compared to the original Game Boy.
+The console has above-average sound circuitry capable of multi-channel music and digital sound playback, but a comparably low quality non backlit grayscale LCD screen, only supporting four shades of grey and having a very low 48 x 32 pixels resolution.

 Games can be compared to some of the earlier built-in cell phone games (pre Java games), while their playing speed (scrolling etc.) and audio is far superior (multi-channel music and digitized samples and voices are quite common in GameKing games).

+The GameKing (GM-218) was released in Italy by Giocattoli Linea Paggio.